Print disability

-A print-disabled person is "a person who cannot effectively read print because of a visual, physical, perceptual, developmental, cognitive, or learning disability."
+A print-disabled person is "a person who cannot effectively read print because of a visual, physical, perceptual, developmental, cognitive, or learning disability" that impede the ability to read or manipulate books and other print media.
 A print disability prevents a person from gaining information from printed material in the standard way, and requires them to utilize alternative methods to access that information.
-Print disabilities include visual impairments, learning disabilities, or physical disabilities that impede the ability to manipulate a book.
+Print disabilities include various visual impairments, learning disabilities, and physical disabilities.
+Chemical sensitivities or allergic reactions to ink or paper can also be considered print disabilities.
 The term was coined by George Kerscher, a pioneer in digital talking books.
-DAISY is used by libraries as a means of making complex books accessible via audio.

-A conference organised by the World Intellectual Property Organization (WIPO) in Marrakesh, Morocco, in June 2013 adopted a special treaty called "A Treaty to Facilitate Access to Published Works by Visually Impaired Persons and Persons with Print Disabilities" (briefly Marrakesh VIP Treaty).
+In June 2013, the World Intellectual Property Organization (WIPO) held a conference in Marrakesh, Morocco, during which they adopted a special treaty called "A Treaty to Facilitate Access to Published Works by Visually Impaired Persons and Persons with Print Disabilities" (briefly Marrakesh VIP Treaty).